google/gson/UserGuide.md

 *   Because there is no way for the user to indicate the type of the resulting object
 *   While deserializing, Collection must be of a specific generic type

-All of this makes sense, and is rarely a problem when following good Java coding practices
+All of this makes sense, and is rarely a problem when following good Java coding practices.

 ### <a name="TOC-Serializing-and-Deserializing-Generic-Types"></a>Serializing and Deserializing Generic Types

 When you call `toJson(obj)`, Gson calls `obj.getClass()` to get information on the fields to serialize.
-Similarly, you can typically pass <span style="font-family:courier new,monospace">MyClass.class</span> object in the <span style="font-family:courier new,monospace">fromJson(json, MyClass.class)</span> method.
+Similarly, you can typically pass `MyClass.class` object in the `fromJson(json, MyClass.class)` method.
 This works fine if the object is a non-generic type.
 However, if the object is of a generic type, then the Generic type information is lost because of Java Type Erasure.
 Here is an example illustrating the point:
 ```
 class Foo<T> {
   T value;